 At approximately 3:00 p.m. on October 22, 2013, Lopez left his home in Santa Rosa, California.
 Family members report that he had a toy airsoft gun with him, one that he had borrowed from a friend.
 The friend reported that he was worried about letting Lopez borrow the gun because the orange tip had broken off, making it hard to distinguish from a real gun.

 That same day, the officers patrolling the Moorland neighborhood, Officer Erick Gelhaus and Officer Michael Schemmel of the Sonoma County Sheriff’s Department, encountered Lopez.
 Officer Gelhaus was a 24-year veteran with Sonoma County, and while Schemmel was new to Sonoma County, he spent 11 years at a nearby department.
 When they saw Andy Lopez with what they believed to be a real gun, Officer Gelhaus ordered him to drop the gun.
 At this point, one of the officers radioed in to report the situation to dispatch.
 Only 10 seconds later, a second call from officers was made saying that shots had been fired.

-Officer Gelhaus shot 8 rounds, 7 of which hit Lopez.
-13-year-old Andy Lopez was pronounced dead at the scene.
-Officer Gelhaus claimed that the boy did not comply with orders to drop the weapon, and turned the gun towards the officers.
-Gelhaus says that he fired his service weapon because he feared for his life as well as the life of his fellow officer.
+Officer Gelhaus shot eight rounds, seven of which hit Lopez.
+Andy Lopez was pronounced dead at the scene.
+Officer Gelhaus claimed that the boy did not comply with orders to drop the weapon and turned the gun towards the officers.
+Gelhaus said that he fired his service weapon because he feared for his life as well as the life of his fellow officer.

 In January of 2015, the Sonoma Board of Supervisors acquired the site where Andy Lopez was killed and designated it a park in his honor.